Eric-G-Romano/CapStone_Flatiron/README.md

 As for the RF model the models classification of lower days increased by about 20 percent but saw a decrease in classification of higher days.

+I decided to feature engineer more variables out of historical data.
+The first is utilizing the Relative Strength Index to create features that help indicate when something is being over bought or oversold.
+The next features that were created were extracted from historical data.
+We will be prioritizing recall to limit the number of false negatives.

+False negative will classify a day will close lower than the day before however the actual result is the day closing higher.
+In some cases, this might give investors the wrong insight when creating investment strategies or exist strategies.
+Due to this I believe another metric to gauge the performance of these model is accuracy.

 ![](Images/confusion_matrix_LDA_all.png)

 ![](Images/classification_report_LDA_All.PNG)